-Wahoo is a conventional oil development located in deepwater in Brazil and is operated by PetroRio.
-According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, Wahoo was discovered in 2008, the field with water depth of around 4,652 feet.
+Wahoo is a conventional oil development located in deepwater in Brazil and is operated by Prio.
+According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, Wahoo was discovered in 2008, lies in block Wahoo, with water depth of around 4,652 feet.
 Buy the profile here.

-The project is currently in approval stage and is expected to start commercial production in 2024.
+The project is currently in construction stage and is expected to start commercial production in 2024.
+The development cost is expected to be $830 m.
 The Wahoo conventional oil development will involve the drilling of approximately six wells and includes subsea manifold and subsea trees.

 Field participation details

-The field is owned by Bharat Petroleum, PetroRio and Videocon Industries.
+The field is owned by Bharat Petroleum, Prio and Videocon Industries.

 Production from Wahoo

-Production from the Wahoo conventional oil development project is expected to begin in 2024 and is forecast to peak in 2025, to approximately 29,412 bpd of crude oil and condensate.
-Based on economic assumptions, the production will continue until the field reaches its economic limit in 2072.
+Production from the Wahoo conventional oil development project is expected to begin in 2024 and is forecast to peak in 2025, Based on economic assumptions, the production will continue until the field reaches its economic limit in 2054.

 Contractors involved in the Wahoo conventional oil field